Germar Rudolf: Publications

 After Rudolf was dismissed from the Max Planck Institute, he began to publish books promoting Holocaust denial.
 He founded Castle Hill Publishers in 1997 based in Hastings, England with Theses & Dissertations Press as its American outlet.
 In 2000, Rudolf initiated an English language Holocaust Handbooks Series, a series of Holocaust denial titles which, as of 2013, encompassed 25 titles.
 Furthermore, Rudolf is closely associated with the Belgian Holocaust denial organization Vrij Historisch Onderzoek (VHO).
+He also runs the VHO's website which is interlinked with the website of Bradley Smith's Committee for Open Debate on the Holocaust (CODOH).
 Until his arrest in late 2005, he published the now defunct "Vierteljahreshefte für freie Geschichtsforschung" (Quarterly journal for free historical research), described by the German Office for the Protection of the Constitution as "a right-wing extremist organ."